jcurl/RJCP.DLL.CrashReporter/docs/crashreporterapp.md

 ### Disabling Logging

-Modify the file `CrashReportApp.exe.config` to remove all logging.
+For .NET Framework 4.x, modify the file `CrashReportApp.exe.config` to remove all logging.
 Remove the section `<system.diagnostics>` and inner tags completely.
 Rerun the tests above.

+For .NET Core, logging is initialized in code, see the file `Log.cs`.
+The external library `RJCP.Diagnostics.Trace` is responsible for creating the internal `TraceListener` that wraps around the user `ILogger` (you need to instantiate where to log to yourself in your own code).

 Running `CrashReportApp.exe exception` generates a crash dump, but there are no traces in crash.
 To find the crash, go to `%LOCALAPPDATA%\CrashDumps` and find